Auddity/FEM_IP-Address-Stat-Tracker/README.md

  ### What I learned

- LEARNING UPDATE (7/24/22):  Set up a server to make the fetch request to, the `server.js` makes API calls.
-This was done to hide the api key.
+ LEARNING UPDATE (7/24/22):  Set up a server to make the fetch request to, the `server.js` makes API calls.  environment added to Vercel.

  First and foremost was learning about API keys.
 Also learning to interact with Leaflet's API was fun and I look forward to working with it some more.